The application deadline for study starting in Fall 2017 is Dec. 15, 2016.

 2201 Engineering Hall

 Irvine, CA 92697-2625

-(8) After step 6 is complete, we will email you a login and password for our online graduate admissions system.
-This graduate admissions system will be used to request additional information from you, to let you know which documents in step 7 we have received, and to provide you with our admission decision.
-The graduate admissions system is run by the School of Engineering, and the login and password will come from them.
+(10) After step 6 is complete, we will email you a login and password for our online graduate admissions system.
+This graduate admissions system will be used to request additional information from you, to let you know which documents we have received, and to provide you with our admission decision.
+The graduate admissions system is run by the School of Engineering, and the login and password will come from there.
 It typically takes several weeks after your supplementary documents are received before they have been entered into the system.